Clinton-Davis/CapeTowns_Best_Bits/README.md

-* I had an issue with the jQuary toggle the "hide" Class,
+* I had an issue with the jQuery toggle the "hide" Class,
 >   -  To solve this, I used the `.css ("display" "none");`
 * The footer was running up and down the page when I was fading in and out the Selection element.
 *